-Home Point Financial is pleased to announce that we now have Massachusetts USDA financing.
-USDA Loans in Massachusetts are intended to provide lower-income homeowners with 100% financing (with no down payment).
-USDA (United States Department of Agriculture) loans, once known as farm loans, are now available to Massachusetts residents in almost every MA county outside of major metropolitan areas (rural areas in Massachusetts including Berkshire, New Bedford, Springfield, and others).
+Home Point Financial is pleased to announce that we now have Massachusetts USDA (United States Department of Agriculture) financing.
+USDA Loans are intended to provide lower-income homeowners with 100% financing (with no down payment).
+These loans, once known as farm loans, are now available to residents in almost every county outside of major metropolitan areas (rural areas in Massachusetts including Berkshire, New Bedford, Springfield, and others).

 There are a number of requirements to quality for Massachusetts USDA Loans:

 - Credit background will be fairly considered.
-At least a 640 FICO credit score is required to obtain a USDA approval through most lenders in Massachusetts.
+At least a 640 FICO credit score is required to obtain a USDA approval through most lenders.

 - Income can be up to 115% of the median income for the area.

 - Bankruptcy: Have been discharged from a Chapter 7 bankruptcy for three years or more (if applicable).

 - Massachusetts property must be considered rural which is generally defined as open country with fewer than 10,000 people.
 Learn more here: http://eligibility.sc.egov.usda.gov.

 Massachusetts families must be able to afford the mortgage payments, including taxes and insurance.

 USDA Loan rates vary by individual and are determined by a number of factors specific to the Massachusetts property being financed, etc. In general, USDA rates are better than average compared to other options for qualifying individuals.

 Contact Home Point Financial to learn about USDA Loans in Massachusetts, eligibility and more.